elunna/recipes/salads/roasted beet, orange, and avocado salad.md

 ## Ingredients
 2 medium beets
-2 tablespoons extra-virgin olive oil
+2 tbsp extra-virgin olive oil
-1 tablespoon balsamic vinegar
+1 tbsp balsamic vinegar
 1 orange, halved, one half zested and
-1/2 teaspoon salt
+1/2 tsp salt
-1/4 teaspoon black pepper
+1/4 tsp black pepper
 1 avocado, split lengthwise, pitted, peeled, and diced

 ## Instructions
 1. PREHEAT the oven to 425°F.
 2. RINSE the beets thoroughly and carefully stab all sides with a fork.
-Place in a medium bowl and add 1 tablespoon of the olive oil, tossing or mixing to thoroughly coat.
+Place in a medium bowl and add 1 tbsp of the olive oil, tossing or mixing to thoroughly coat.
 Wrap the oiled beets in aluminum foil, pinching the top closed to create a seal.
 Place the beets in the center of a baking sheet